kiba/Writings/fac/chp25_interlude_mechatron_machines.md

 * **Battle drone** - As its name implied, quadropters equipped with weapons, usually small arms.

-* **Sprit-class Airship** - The first design for a long range airship to provide expeditionary capability.
+* **Spirit-class Airship** - The first design for a long range airship to provide expeditionary capability.
 It is considered a corvette with staffing up to fifty crewmembers.

 ## **Category: Construction and Logistics**